 Material and Methods

 The present investigation entitled “Evaluation of Genetic Parameters for Yield and Yield Attributes Traits in Bread Wheat (Triticum aestivum L.)” was conducted at the Zonal Agricultural Research Station, Powarkheda, Hoshangabad (M.P.) during the rabi seasons of 2019–20 and 2020–21.
-The study involved 65 bread wheat genotypes in Randomized Block Design (RBD) with three replications, totaling 195 plots.
+The study involved 65 bread wheat genotypes in Randomized Block Design (RBD) with three replications, totalling 195 plots.
 Each plot measured 1.5 m² with a spacing of 5 cm between plants and 20 cm between rows, and sowing was done at a depth of 3-5 cm.
 Hoshangabad, now known as Narmadapuram, is located in Madhya Pradesh at 22.75°N and 77.72°E, with an elevation of 278 meters.
 The district experiences a typical central Indian climate hot and dry summers with temperatures reaching 40-42°C, followed by a monsoon season and mild winters.
 The average annual rainfall is around 134 cm.
 Statistical analysis included analysis of variance (ANOVA) as per Panse and Sukhatme (1967) to test the significance of variation among genotypes.

 Result and Discussions

 The analysis of variance conducted for various agronomic traits demonstrated highly significant differences (p < 0.01) among treatments, indicating the presence of considerable genetic variability among the wheat genotypes under study.
 Specifically, the mean squares due to crosses were highly significant for several key agronomic and physiological traits, which highlights the importance of hybridization in enhancing yield and its components viz., days to heading (days), days to maturity (days), plant height (cm), peduncle length (cm), spike length (cm), number of grains/spikes, number of spike/plants, number of spikelets/spike, number of effective tillers/plants, biological yield/ plant (g), harvest index (%), spike weight (g), 1000 grain weight (g), chlorophyll content (flow), canopy temperature (flow) and grain yield/plant (g).
-Similar findings were reported by joshi et al., (2003), singh et al., (2004), pancholi et al., (2011) and singh et al., (2012).
-The above findings indicate that due consideration should be given to above varieties for better yield potential at the time of formation of sowing programme of wheat.
+Similar findings were reported by Joshi et al., (2003), Singh et al., (2004), Pancholi et al., (2011) and Singh et al., (2012).
+The above findings indicate that due consideration should be given to above varieties for better yield potential at the time of formation of sowing Programme of wheat.